 Despite the similar sounding name to renowned U.S. food provider Sysco, Cisco is a completely unrelated company working in Networking technology.
-Headquartered in Southern California, Cisco has been developing networking and telecommunication products for over 30 years.
+Headquartered in Northern California, Cisco has been developing networking and telecommunication products for over 30 years.
 Since 1984 they have been a major player in IT and are currently worth $USD Billions of dollars.
 They are a power player.
 Some recognize them for the physical hardware that they produce such as Cisco Routers, Switches, Modems, and other important networking products.
 Alongside this hardware is software that unique uses Cisco products for network management as well.
 They also have a huge hand in business worldwide as a major Voice over Internet Protocol provider, offering the system behind many corporate phones and business offices.
 These are the broader more well-known areas that Cisco falls into.
 Niche Cisco products can be found as well such as the NERV’s or Network Emergency Response Vehicles.
 These can be deployed in national emergencies, natural disasters, and other important situations where communication is necessary.
 Finally Cisco offers a large rang of educational classes across the world involving certifications and generic product knowledge.

 Certification is an important part in any high-level IT career and the first-step for many entry level jobs.
 Despite thousands of certifications making the rounds worldwide, some in-depth starter certifications help to get the foot in the door.
 Other certifications may take years, if not decades to master, and lead to competitive jobs that few possess the skillset for.
 Cisco being heavily education focused has many certifications across the company.
 Many of these are not Vendor Neutral meaning that they teach specific knowledge rather than generic knowledge.
 While the skills translate in some regard, often a Cisco certification is best used in conjunction with Cisco products and the Cisco Eco-System.
 That means certain certifications are treated in-house at Cisco and Cisco related companies.
 It helps create a clear path to vertical progression and you can always improve your skill-set.
 Besides working at Cisco proper, the intense networking skills allow high-level Cisco Certified individuals to help plan and build huge enterprise style systems for large multinational corporations.